nexuhss/apler/README.md

 @apler What's the capital of France?
 @apler Tell me something interesting about it
 @apler How's the weather in Tokyo today?
+@apler Summarize this video: https://youtube.com/watch?v=...
 @apler Help me write a Python function to sort a list
 ```

-Apler remembers your conversation and can search the web when needed!
+Apler remembers your conversation and can search the web or summarize videos when needed!

 ## 🎮 Commands